Dental insurance made easy at Tend

 - Certain procedures may only be partially covered.

-At Tend, we believe there should never be surprise costs or hidden fees.
-Before any treatment begins, our team provides a clear estimate showing what your insurance will cover and what you may be responsible for.
+At Tend, we aim to make costs easier to understand.
+Before any treatment begins, our team will share an estimate of what may be covered by your insurance and what you may be responsible for, based on the information available at the time.

 -